EdenWorX/ewxTools/README.md

 marvelous [Audacity](https://www.audacityteam.org/) software.

 ````
-Usage:
+        cac ; HurryKane's [c]leanup [a]nd [c]onvert

+SYNOPSIS
-    cac [options] <-i INPUT [-i INPUT2...]> <-o OUTPUT>
+    cac [-h|OPTIONS] <-i INPUT [-i INPUT2...]> <-o OUTPUT>

-     Parameters:
+ARGUMENTS
-            -i | --input        Path to the input file.
-Can appear more than once, resulting in the output
+    -i | --input
+            Path to the input file.
+Can appear more than once, resulting in
-                                  file to be the combination of the input files in their given order.
+            the output file to be the combination of the input files in
+            their given order.

-            -o | --output       The file to write.
+    -o | --output
+            The file to write.
 Must not equal any input file.
-Must have .mkv ending.
+Must have .mkv

-     Options:
+            ending.

+OPTIONS
-            -h | --help         This help message
+    -h | --help
+            This help message

-            -t | --tempdir      Path to the directory where the temporary files are written.
-Defaults to the
+    -t | --tempdir
+            Path to the directory where the temporary files are written.
-                                  directory of the input file(s).
-Ensure to have 50x the space of the input!
+            Defaults to the directory of the input file(s).
+Ensure to have
+            50x the space of the input!

-            -s | --splitaudio  If set, split a second channel (if found) out into a separate .wav file.
+    -s | --splitaudio
+            If set, split a second channel (if found) out into a separate
-                                 That channel is normally live commentary, and will be discarded without
+            .wav file.
+That channel is normally live commentary, and will be
-                                 this option.
+            discarded without this option.

-            -u | --upgrade     Force a target of 60 FPS, even if the source is under 50 FPS.
+    -u | --upgrade
+            Force a target of 60 FPS, even if the source is under 50 FPS.

-            -V | --version     Print version and exit.
+    -V | --version
+            Print version and exit.

-     Debug Mode
+  DEBUG MODE
-            -D | --debug       Displays extra information on all the steps of the way.
+    -D | --debug
+            Displays extra information on all the steps of the way.
             IMPORTANT: _ALL_ temporary files are kept!
 Use with caution!

+DESCRIPTION
+    [c]leanup [a]nd [c]onvert: HurryKane's tool for overhauling gaming
+    clips. ( See: @HurryKane76 yt channel )

+    The program uses ffmpeg to remove duplicate frames and to interpolate
+    the video to twice the target FPS in a first step, then do another
+    search for duplicate frames and interpolate down the the target FPS.

+    If the source has at least 50 FPS in average, the target is set to 60
+    FPS.
+For sources with less than 50 FPS in average, the target is set to
+    30 FPS.
+You can use the -u/--upgrade option to force the target to be 60
+    FPS, no matter the source average.
 ````